Quarter End Playbook

 📅 Balancing payroll approval and variance transactions

-Balancing payrolls are approved on the second business day of the filing month and variance collections or refunds are scheduled for three business days later.
+Balancing payrolls are approved on the second business day of the filing month and variance collections or refunds are scheduled for approximately 1 week later.
+After balancing payrolls are approved, the expected payment amount and agency refund amount become available in the Quarterly Variance Report.

 ⚠️